hunterxcobby/alx-low_level_programming/README.md

 <h2 align="center">ALX LOW-LEVEL PROGRAMMING.</h2>

-This repo contains projects to help assist one get introduced to the C programming language.
+This repo contains projects to help assist one get introduced to the C programming language..

 ## Table of Contents